mrsilentemmanuel/Data-Project-Engineering/README.md

 ##New Technology:

 - I tried out Modern Data Pipeine Tool - https://www.mage.ai/ and tried to ontibute to this open source project - https://github.com/mage-ai/mage-ai

+-I got this challenhe on Zindi.

+Whats left:

+The dashboard, I am going to use PowerBi or Tableui.